 Generally, the higher up the level of the injury is to the spinal cord, the more severe the symptoms.
 For example, an injury to the neck, the first and second vertebrae in the spinal column (C1, C2), or the mid-cervical vertebrae (C3, C4, and C5) affects the respiratory muscles and the ability to breathe.
 A lower injury, in the lumbar vertebrae, may affect nerve and muscle control to the bladder, bowel, and legs, and sexual function.

-Quadriplegia?is loss of function in the arms and legs.
+Quadriplegia is loss of function in both arms and both legs.

 Paraplegia is loss of function in the legs and lower body.

 The extent of the damage to the spinal cord determines whether the injury is complete or incomplete.

 A complete injury means that there is no movement or feeling below the level of the injury.